 “Hundreds of thousands die en masse.
 Do they die?
 They perish.
 They are put down.
 Do they die?
 They become supply pieces for stock in the fabrication of corpses.
 Do they die?
 They are liquidated unnoticed in death camps.
 And also, without such—millions in China sunken in poverty perish from hunger.
 But to die means to carry out death in its essence. … Only those who can die are mortals in the apposite sense of the word.”
 (Heidegger, Bremer und Freiburger Vorträge (1949), GA 79, 56)

 How much of a Nazi was Heidegger?
 Apparently very much.
 It is not enough to argue that Nazism, as it developed after the 1920s, was something that Heidegger eventually retreated from, perhaps in disappointment.
 Strauss (cited above) tries to argue this.
-You would in any case have to ask: in light of the above, did this disappointment extend to include the fact of the death camps, and if so, what did it consist in?
-Everyone who supports a political movement hopes for something from that movement and can be disappointed.
-I think you have to conclude that Heidegger’s membership of the Nazi party—which he never resigned; it expired when the party did—was one of conviction, not expedience.
+You would in any case have to ask: in light of the above, did this disappointment extend to include the fact of the death camps, and if so, what was the locus of that disappointment?
+Dismay at the Nazi use of industrial process?
+Everyone who supports a political movement sees something that they like in the grab bag of ideas embodied in that movement; they can therefore be disappointed in many ways and their disappointment—when it happens—is not always honourable.
+I think you have to assume that Heidegger’s membership of the Nazi party—which he never resigned; it expired when the party did—was one of conviction, not expedience.
 Emmanuel Faye says that we should (literally) move Heidegger’s work from the philosophy section to the shelves labelled ‘Nazi Studies’: that is, he did not produce philosophy but instead gave intellectual cover to fascism.
 We are where we are, but I think that if we can, at a minimum, talk about the built environment without referencing Heidegger—or even the ideas that flow from him—then that would be the better thing to do.

 - Compare for instance with SZ ¶26: “Dasein finds ‘itself’ proximally in what it does, uses, expects, avoids …”.